-“International Symposium on Global Trends in health, technology and management (GTHTM-2024), 15th to 17th March,2024, Dehradun”
+“International Symposium on Global Trends in health, technology and management (GTHTM-2025), 15th to 17th February,2025, kashipur”

 Sustainability in simple words means fulfilling the needs of the present without compromising the needs of future generations.
 In the year 1987, the United Nations Brundtland Commission defined sustainability as “ meeting the needs of the present without compromising the ability of future generations to meet their own needs”.
 In today’s world, all countries recognise sustainability as one of the challenges and are working towards it.
 The United Nations Sustainable Development Goals (SDGs) and Millennium Development Goals (MDGs) were accepted by all member states.